australiaitgroup/FullStack-24-Note/Lecture_16_Node_Part_3_Note.md

 Creating a new `package.json` file for your Node.js project.
 This file is essential for managing your project's dependencies, scripts, version, and other metadata.

-> 💡 This command will be only used when creating a new project.
+> 💡 This command will be only used when creating a new project. clone的项目不需要再init。

 ### 2.2 Install package